Uncover the Journey of Dr. Thomas H. Mills

 What is Dr. Mills’ professional background?

 Dr. Mills has served the Church as a bi-vocational pastor and servicemen’s center director while serving as an enlisted man in the United States Air Force.
 He has also worked in healthcare chaplaincy with the Department of Veterans Affairs and not-for-profit community hospitals.
+Dr. Mills has been a credentialed minister with the Church of God, (Cleveland, TN) since 1982.
+He spent about 16 years in various pastoral roles.
+He also has over 20 years’ experience in health care chaplaincy with ecclesiastical endorsement by the Church of God Chaplains Commission.

 What are Dr. Mills’ main areas of interest?